GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

 .. glossary::

    AGDC
-      The Australian Geoscience Data Cube, an Australian implementation of the ODC.
+      The Australian Geoscience Data Cube prototype, an early Australian implementation of the Open Data Cube.
+The AGDC has since been superseded by Digital Earth Australia.

    API
-      The Data Cube Application Programming Interface gives programmers full access to the capabilities of the Cube, allowing query and advanced data retrieval.
+      The Open Data Cube Application Programming Interface gives programmers full access to the capabilities of the Cube, allowing query and advanced data retrieval.